 - Pull in keyword search volume for each product from your keyword research

 - Prioritize the products by sales, traffic, and potential (keyword search volume)

 - Start with the highest priority products and work your way down the list, rewriting product descriptions as you go

-Ecommerce SEO Checklist #8: Switch to https on every page
+Ecommerce SEO Tip #8: Switch to https on every page

 Should you make every page on your website HTTPS, or just pages in the checkout process where customers are entering their payment details?
 If you asked me that question a few years ago, I would have said you only have to encrypt the checkout pages.
 But times are changing and expectations are different now.

 The argument for making your entire website use HTTPS is a strong one:

 - Google gives a small rankings boost to HTTPS webpages